earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

 }
 ~~~

-Practically speaking a single expression function that is a if or match or other control flow is probably pushing things a bit to far.
-The Rust approach of keeping braces works pretty well once the expression starts to allow branching.
+Practically speaking a single expression function that is a `if` or `match` or other control flow is probably pushing things a bit to far.
+The Rust approach of keeping braces works pretty well once the expression starts to have branching.

-I think this Rust match expression code reads pretty well:
+For instance, I think this Rust match expression code reads pretty well:

 ~~~{.Rust caption="Match expression in Rust"}
 enum TrafficLight {